|

 Despite this insight, he doesn't propose that the reason for this is the

-first three hazards above.
+three hazards above.

 Wounded

-to, at the wrong
+people, at the wrong

-for the wrong
+time, for the wrong

+reasons.
 Too often,

-partners commit to al-luring illusions of who "you (and we) are going
+partners commit to alluring illusions of who "you (and we) are going

 to be: a perfect mate, a wonderful couple, and a happy family."